-Make no mistake, addiction can and will find anyone.
+Make no mistake, sex and porn addictions can and will find anyone.

-I mention all of this to stress the fact that your profession, where you live, or any other criteria by which you define yourself do not exempt you from coping mechanisms – which is what addiction really is.
-Sex or porn addiction puts you into a fantasy world…and a euphoric state.
+I mention all of this to stress the fact that your profession, where you live, or any other criteria by which you define yourself do not exempt you from coping mechanisms – which is what sex and porn addictions really are.
+Sex or porn addictions put you into a fantasy world…and a euphoric state.
 Those things are attractive to everyone.

 Sex Addiction Doesn’t Always Look like Sex